 - If your Social Security number appears on your transcripts, mark out all except the last four digits of the number before uploading the transcripts to your application.

 - If the grading scale of the institution is available, be sure to include that information.

 - Before uploading an electronic transcript issued by your school, make sure it can be opened without passwords or other security information.

 - We do not accept web page screenshots from a student information system in place of transcripts.
 Uploading screenshots instead of transcripts will delay the processing of your application.

 - You may submit a credential evaluation from a third party (e.g. WES or ECE), but if you do so, you must also submit the transcript from your institution.

 - Scanned copies of paper transcripts produced by the institution

 If you are having trouble uploading your transcript, the following tips may help:

-The system will not allow you to submit your online application unless you upload a document for every school listed in the Education section.
+The system will not allow you to submit your online application unless you upload a document for every school listed in the Academic History section.
 If you have followed the above guidelines and still cannot upload your transcript, upload a statement instead explaining why you cannot upload the transcript.
-You must then e-mail the transcript as a PDF attachment (i.e. one transcript=one PDF attachment, two transcripts=two PDF attachments, and so on) to email@example.com.
-Do not e-mail your transcripts unless you have exhausted all options for uploading the transcripts to the Education section of the application.
+You must then e-mail the transcript as a PDF attachment (i.e. one transcript=one PDF attachment, two transcripts=two PDF attachments, and so on) to firstname.lastname@example.org.
+Do not e-mail your transcripts unless you have exhausted all options for uploading the transcripts to the academic History section of the application.
 E-mailed transcripts must be in PDF format; do not send Microsoft Word documents or JPEG files.
 In the body of the e-mail, include your name and the name of the department to which you are applying.